 For more information and all the SDK commands access our SDK content!

 Your Catalog will contemplate all the private files in your directory.
-Applications, data-transformations, business rules, functions and whatever you like, that must be to be shared with the projects.
+Applications, Data-transformation - Data-transformation - Data-transformations are responsible for converting a Payload returned from a Resource and make it understandable to another Resource to connect with. , business rules, functions and whatever you like, that must be to be shared with the projects.
 Each subscriber has their own private Catalog.

 The Universal Catalog is the LinkApi stable catalog that has the most requested platforms by the LinkApi integration community.
 This catalog can be consumed easily through our SDK.
 You will only need to set the credentials and the params expected by the select application and resource.